-All concerns, discussions and decisions made, and the reasons for those decisions, will be recorded in writing on the agreed reporting system CPOMS Each record should include:
+All concerns, discussions and decisions made, and the reasons for those decisions, will be recorded in writing on the agreed reporting form (Appendix L).

-• A clear and comprehensive summary of the concern
+Each record should include:

-- Details of how the concern was followed up and resolved - A note of each action taken, decisions reached and the outcome - Information from a child written verbatim - Date and signature / record of who completed the record
+- A clear and comprehensive summary of the concern - Details of how the concern was followed up and resolved • - A note of each action taken, decisions reached and the outcome - Information from a child written verbatim - Date and signature / record of who completed the record

-If there is any doubt about recording requirements, staff should discuss with the DSL
+If there is any doubt about recording requirements, staff should discuss with the DSL.

-All concerns should be passed to the DSL without delay, either written or verbal (followed as soon as possible by a written report)
+All concerns should be passed to the DSL without delay, either written or verbal (followed as soon as possible by a written report).

-Child Protection information will be kept in a separate Child Protection file for each child, stored in a separate secure cabinet and on the safeguarding drive.
-If on CPOMS then settings will ensure that Child Protection information is tagged as confidential and can only be accessed and viewed by those permitted to.
+Child Protection information will be kept in a separate Child Protection file for each child, stored in a separate secure cabinet.
 Only Child Protection information will be kept in the file and this file will be kept up to date.
 Records of concern, copies of referrals, invitations to Child Protection conferences, core groups and reports will be stored here.
 All Child Protection files will include; a chronology, a contents front cover and will record significant events in the child's life.